Jonathan Ross and Russell Brand have rattled a few cages over a bawdy phone stunt involving Fawlty Towers actor Andrew Sachs and his family.

 In its report, the trust criticised a further incident, when Ross, on his Friday night BBC1 show, told the actress Gwyneth Paltrow he would fuck her.
 The trust called the remark gratuitous and unnecessarily offensive .

-offence .
+and the offence .
 Tait noted three failures – failure to exercise editorial control, to follow established compliance systems, and failure of judgement in editorial decisions.
-He added that the trust was nevertheless satisfied with the BBC's response to the
+He added that the trust was nevertheless satisfied with the BBC's

 This is the transcript of the pivotal email exchange between Dave Barber, the head of compliance at Radio 2, and Lesley Douglas, the Radio 2 controller, about Brand's programme on 18 October.